grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "I hope you didn't fuckin' forget anything," Shakes said, looking at the pile of what appeared to be fundamentally garbage in the middle of his boat's cargo space.

-"If we need anything else, I am sure the copious bounty of the _Gnat's_ hold will provide," Hemi replied.
+"If we need anything else, I am sure the copious bounty of the _Gnat_'s hold will provide," Hemi replied.

 Shakes grinned.